dperique/kube-mini-cloud/kube-stack/README.md

 kubectl apply -f files/registry-pv.yaml
 ```

 NOTE: the yaml files are in the `kube-stack/files` subdir of this repo.
+The yaml
+for the PV has kube-stack-node-5 hardcoded in it so change it if you used a different
+name.

 Delete the Pending `registry` pod.
 After it restarts, it will be in Running
 state.